Indicators of species abundance in England

 Table 4: Thresholds used to define individual species’ trends

 The categorisation of species trends emerges from the multispecies model, rather than from the data which are fed into the model.
 This is felt to be appropriate, because the multispecies model accounts for missing data and smooths out fluctuations within species with extremely variable trends.
 A side-effect of this treatment is that a species trend estimate from the all-species indicator model is slightly different from its trend estimate from the priority species indicator model.
 These differences are minute: the correlation between trends from the different models is extremely high (R squared > 0.999), but in a very small number of cases the difference is enough for species to switch categories.
-Specifically, two species switched category in the long-term assessment and three species in the short-term assessment.
+Specifically, one species (European hare) was assigned to different categories in the long-term assessment and three species (greater scaup, belted beauty and Sussex emerald) in the short-term assessment.

 Caveats and limitations

 Collectively the datasets contributing to the all-species and Priority Species indicators are intermittent (contain missing data) and heterogeneous (they have different properties).
 There are several examples of creating indices from multiple diverse taxa (for example, the Living Planet Index, the Living Planet Index for the Netherlands, the State of Nature Terrestrial and Freshwater Species Index and Scotland’s Terrestrial Species Abundance Index), but this process still presents some challenges.
 A particular issue is that short-lived species (for example, insects) tend to fluctuate markedly in abundance from year to year, whereas long-lived species (birds and mammals) do not.
 This presents a statistical challenge to capture the signal of long-term change amidst the noise of fluctuating population numbers.
 The generic method described by Freeman et al. (2020) was designed specifically for this situation and has been assessed by independent experts as being appropriate for the task at hand.
-The independent assessment will be published this year and the link added to this publication when available.
+We intend to publish the independent assessment and will add the link to this publication when available.
 However, the method might be further refined in future to capture more completely the differences in population fluctuations between taxa.

 Representativeness of the indicator

 When detecting changes in species abundance, it is important that we can properly understand and communicate how well the samples of data that go into the model reflect the true populations of species in England (Boyd et al., 2022).
 It is particularly critical when producing multispecies biodiversity indicators from data with a range of sources.
 These data are seldom available for all species in every relevant location and are often biased in terms of which species, where and when the observation is made.
-Here, the goal of the all-species indicator is to assess patterns of change in average abundance across all species in England from 1970 to the present day.
-In other words, the all-species indicator was developed with the aim of producing an index to summarise trends in abundance for the broadest possible set of organisms that are representative of English biodiversity, although the species coverage is limited by data availability.
+Here, the goal of the all-species indicator is to assess patterns of change in average abundance across all monitored species from Schedule 2 in England from 1970 to the present day.
+The Schedule 2 list was designed to be representative of broadest possible set of organisms in England where data availability allowed.

-Taxonomic representation within these indicators was relatively limited prior to mid-2010 (Figure 9) and since publication of the early versions of the indicator, we have responded to stakeholder feedback and added further species groups (freshwater invertebrates, fish, vascular plants, bumblebees).
+Taxonomic representation within these indicators was relatively limited prior to mid-2010 (Figure 2 of the Technical annex) and since publication of the early versions of the indicator, we have responded to stakeholder feedback and added further species groups (freshwater invertebrates, fish, vascular plants, bumblebees).
 These additions improve the overall representativeness of the indicator but result in increased variation in representativeness over time, i.e. many groups lack data in the early part of the time-series.
 As discussed in ‘Method for creating a composite indicator of species abundance’ section above, the current implementation of the Freeman method assumes the index values of any species with missing data at the start and ends of the series behave in line with the average of all the other species.
 This is a large and potentially unrealistic assumption.
-In fact, Figure 6 shows the assumption is likely to be unrealistic given from 2000 onwards, the trend for priority mammals looks very different to the trends for the priority birds.
-We would like to test this assumption by comparing trends within taxonomic group, splitting species into broad groups, such as widespread vs rare species assessing consistency in the resulting trends.
+In fact, Figure 8 shows the assumption is likely to be unrealistic given from 2000 onwards, the trend for priority mammals looks very different to the trends for the priority birds or priority moths.

 A summary of the species that are, and are not, well represented in the all-species indicator is presented below, and in the data sets accompanying the release of this publication.
 For more details, please see the ‘Representativeness of the species abundance indicators’ in the Technical Annex.
 In addition to representation of different species groups, a discussion of how well the indicator represents habitats in England and provision of ecosystem services is also presented.